meteor-useraccounts/core/README.md

 * new_password_again

 Any other id will be interpreted as an additional sign up field.
-In case aspecial field is not explicitely added, it will be automatically inserted at initialization time (with appropriate default properties).
+In case a special field is not explicitly added, it will be automatically inserted at initialization time (with appropriate default properties).

 #### Add a field